telerik/xamarin-forms-docs/installation-and-deployment/windows/visualstudio-extensions.md

 Below you can find more details on both options:

-* **Telerik UI for Xamatin installer**: If you install the Telerik Xamarin suite through the [MSI automatic installation]({%slug install-msi%}), you will be prompted to install the extensions automatically;
+* **Telerik UI for Xamarin installer**: If you install the Telerik Xamarin suite through the [MSI automatic installation]({%slug install-msi%}), you will be prompted to install the extensions automatically;

 * **Visual Studio Marketplace**: You can download the Telerik Xamarin VSExtensions from within Visual Studio: